-During phase 6 of the distributed energy project implementation process, agencies can meet federal requirements and agency goals by reporting metrics like renewable electricity use or agency-specific energy goals and targets.
+During phase 6 of the distributed energy project implementation process, agencies fulfill federal requirements and agency goals by reporting metrics like renewable electricity use or agency-specific energy goals and targets.
 See 42 U.S.C. § 15852(a) for renewable energy requirements for the federal government.

 Step 1: Gather Renewable Energy Data

-Federal agencies, sub-agencies, and sites use the Federal Energy Management Program's Annual Energy Data Report, 2.2 Renewable Energy Data, for comprehensive reporting of each fiscal year's distributed renewable energy data including:
+Federal agencies, sub-agencies, and sites use the Federal Energy Management Program's Annual Energy Data Report, Tab 2.2—Renewable Energy Data, for comprehensive reporting of each fiscal year's distributed renewable energy data.
+Reporting includes:

 - Total electricity output